 What does SEO Mean?

-To understand how SEO works, you’ll need to know how search engines rank the results on their search engines results pages (which you’ll often see referred to as SERPs.)
+To understand how SEO works, you’ll need to know how search engines work to rank the results on their results pages (which you’ll often see referred to as SERPs.)
 Search engines want to choose the best possible match for what their users are searching for to display at the top of their search engine results pages.
 The best possible match will answer the question the searcher is looking for the answer for, and also contain high-quality content.

 Search engines also scan websites to see how easy they are to read and navigate.
 The more user-friendly a website is, the higher ranking it will get from search engines.

-An often overlooked aspect of SEO is to remember that your content needs to be relevant and valuable for your target audience.
+An often overlooked aspect of marketing SEO is to remember that your content needs to be relevant and valuable for your target audience.
 The better your content, the better your traffic will be.
 Search engines recognize quality content, but so do readers who will keep coming back again and again if they like what you’re doing with your website.

 What is the Meaning of SEO?